 The photo to the left shows a pin cushion, masking tape, scissors, seam ripper, rotary cutter and cutting mat.

 My absolute favorite ruler (that I have purchased more than once) is the Creative Grids 6.5" x 24.5" ruler.
 It is perfect for cutting across the width of fat quarters or regular yardage.
-Use one side for half inch measurements or the other side for full inch increments.
+Use one side for half inch measurements or flip it around to use the other side for full inch increments.

 My favorite cutting mats are by OLFA.
 You can get a variety of sizes.
 But, for your first mat, get the 24" x 36" self-healing mat.